planningcenter/pco_api_ruby/README.md

 The `message` will usually be a hash (produced by parsing the response JSON), but in the case of some server errors, may be a string containing the raw response.

+Alternatively, you may rescue `PCO::API::Errors::BaseError` and branch your code based on its `status` code.

 ## Copyright & License